Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Further Analyses and Ablation Study

 \section{Further Analyses and Ablation Study}

 We further analyze the impact of different LMMs for generating textual descriptions of mental images.
 Specifically, we replace Qwen2.5-VL-7B-Instruct~\cite{qwen2.5-VL} used in Paracosm with GPT-4o, the LMM employed by OSrCIR~\cite{Tang_2025_OSrCIR}.
 As shown in \Cref{tab:further_analysis_supply}, switching to GPT-4o yields only marginal improvements in retrieval performance.
+The empirical results in \Cref{tab:robussness_analysis_supply} confirm the exceptional robustness of Paracosm.
 Notably, the best performance across all datasets is achieved when $\lambda$ = 0.3 (\cref{fig:lambda}), indicating that retrieval performance is relatively insensitive to the choice of LMM for mental image description generation.
 This indicates that the core strength of Paracosm lies not in the scale of LMMs but in the unified synthetic space (``paracosm'') constructed by our method.

 Additionally, we evaluate the effect of incorporating brief textual descriptions ($\mathbf{t}^i_{brief}$) for database images into Paracosm, as illustrated in \cref{fig:framework_suppl}.
-However, as shown in \cref{tab:further_analysis_supply}, this strategy yields performance gains only on the CIRR and CIRCO datasets, with negligible improvements on Fashion IQ.
+However, as shown in \Cref{tab:further_analysis_supply}, this strategy yields performance gains only on the CIRR and CIRCO datasets, with negligible improvements on Fashion IQ.
 Consequently, we opt to exclude $\mathbf{t}^i_{brief}$ from our final pipeline to maintain simplicity and efficiency.
 Beyond the ablation study in \Cref{tab:cirr_circo_results_ablation}, we further analyze an additional variant in \Cref{tab:cirr_circo_results_ablation_suppl} that incorporates detailed textual descriptions of database images into the matching process.
 However, this variant yields degraded performance compared to our final design.
 We attribute this decline to the granularity mismatch between the detailed descriptions of database images (which capture comprehensive visual attributes) and the brief descriptions of mental images (which focus on core semantic content).